ansibleplaybookbundle/helm-bundle-base/README.md

 Copy apb.yml.example to $YOUR_BUNDLE_PATH/apb.yml and modify values as you see fit.

 Build and and push the image like a normal service bundle.

+## Tiller

+Tiller is optional.
+If tiller is deployed in the target namespace, it will be used to do the provision.

+If tiller is not found, `helm template` will be used to create a manifest, which will be passed into `kubectl create`.